Zero Emissions Go Electric Project

 - the Zero Emissions EVenture (see below)

-The EV Experience days, the EVenture and the Mini-Expo will be complemented by online and printed information materials which will form an interconnected and mutually reinforcing set of messages to the Canberra community about the importance of electrified transport in reducing emissions and helping to deliver a sustainable future.
+The EV Experience events and the EVenture are being complemented by online and printed information materials which will form an interconnected and mutually reinforcing set of messages to the Canberra community about the importance of electrified transport in reducing emissions and helping to deliver a sustainable future.

 Zero Emissions EVenture